backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 </p>

-Right away we can see that some of the features have categories with hardly any occurances (ex: Fedu, Medu, age, and absences), which isn't much of a surprise having a small sample size.
-These outliers may cause issues later on down the road since they will likely overfit the model; I will take note of this now, and will evaluate them a little deeoer in the upcoming sections.
+We can see right away that some of the features have categories with hardly any occurances (ex: Fedu, Medu, age, and absences), which isn't a surprise having a small sample size.
+These outliers may cause issues later on down the road since they will likely overfit the model; I will take note of this now, and will evaluate them further in the upcoming sections.

 The shift in distributions of the three grades is rather interesting.
-You can see how the grades were more spread out and typically worse in the first term (G1), the students started to pick their grades up a bit in the second term (G2), and then the final grade (G3) resembles a normal distributaion (excluding the 0 values) with mean ~11.
+You can see how the grades were more spread out and typically worse in the first term (G1), the students started to pick their grades up a bit in the second term (G2), and then the final grade (G3) resembles a normal distribution (excluding the 0 values) with mean ~11.

 <h2><center>Bivariate Analysis</center></h2>

 To predict whether a student will either pass or fail, I need to define a threshold for G3.
-The minimum passing grade in the U.S. education system is typically considered to be a D-, so in our case, a 12/20 is the minimum passing grade.
+The minimum passing grade in the U.S. is typically considered to be a D-, so in our case, a 12/20 is the minimum passing grade.
-*(In this section the target labels are "pass"/"fail", but afterwards they will just be 0's and 1's.)*
+*(In this section the target labels are pass or fail, but in following sections they will just be 0's and 1's.)*

 ```python